johnlam90/aws-multi-eni-controller/README.md

    spec:
      nodeSelector:
        ng: multi-eni
-     # Specify multiple subnet IDs - one will be selected
+     # Specify multiple subnet IDs - ENIs will be created in ALL subnets
      subnetIDs:
      - subnet-0f59b4f14737be9ad  # Replace with your subnet ID
      - subnet-abcdef1234567890  # Replace with your subnet ID
      securityGroupIDs:
      - sg-05da196f3314d4af8  # Replace with your security group ID
-     deviceIndex: 1
+     deviceIndex: 1  # This is the base device index, will be incremented for additional ENIs
      deleteOnTermination: true
-     description: "ENI with multiple subnet options"
+     description: "ENI with multiple subnets"
    ```

 You can also use subnet names instead of IDs: